 And then penalises the infringement or offence if the anticipated advantage does not ensue at that time or within a few seconds.

 Punishes the more serious offence, in terms of sanction, restart, physical severity and tactical impact, when more than one offence occurs at the same time.

 Takes disciplinary action against players guilty of cautionable and sending-off offences.

-Has the authority to take disciplinary action from entering the field of play for the pre-match inspection until leaving the field of play after the match ends (including kicks from the penalty mark).
-If, before entering the field of play at the start of the match, a player commits a sending-off offence, the referee has the authority to prevent the player taking part in the match; the referee will report any other misconduct.
+Has the authority to take disciplinary action from the time of entering the field of play for the pre-match inspection until leaving the field of play after the match ends (including kicks from the penalty mark).
+If, before entering the field of play at the start of the match, a player commits a sending-off offence, the referee has the authority to prevent the player taking part in the match; the referee will also report any other incidents of misconduct.

-Takes action against team officials who fail to act in a responsible manner and may expel them from the field of play and its immediate surrounds.
+Takes action against team officials who fail to act in a responsible manner and may expel them from the field of play and its immediate surroundings.